-This is a very broad characterization of cognitive science and AI.
+This is a very broad characterisation of cognitive science and AI.
 Nevertheless, many within cognitive science see this approach as misguided and divisive, for a number of reasons.
-For example, we could draw on the wealth of problems and lack of progress which traditional AI is accused of (Pfeifer and Scheier 1999: 59-78).
-Some within AI have drawn on this history of perceived failure to justify a new set of principles collectively termed Embodied Cognitive Science (Pfeifer and Scheier 1999), and occasionally New AI (Brooks 1999).
-Many of these principles can be traced back to Hubert Dreyfus's critique of AI, twenty years earlier (Dreyfus 1972).
-The stance put forward by advocates of embodied cognitive science is important: its proponents refine Dreyfus' stance, build on it, and crucially cite examples of successful engineering projects.
-This recasting of the problem proposes, among others, situatedness as a theoretical maxim (Clancey 1997).
+For example, we could draw on the wealth of problems and lack of progress traditional AI is accused of (Pfeifer & Scheier 1999:59-78).
+Some within AI have drawn on this history of perceived failure to justify a new set of principles collectively termed Embodied Cognitive Science (Pfeifer & Scheier 1999), and occasionally New AI (Brooks 1999).
+Many of these principles can be traced back to Hubert Dreyfus' critique of AI, 20 years earlier (Dreyfus 1972).
+The stance proposed by advocates of embodied cognitive science is important because they refine Dreyfus' stance, build on it, and crucially cite examples of successful engineering projects.
+This recasting of the problem proposes, among others, situatedness as a theoretical maxim (Clancy 1997).
 Taking the principle of situatedness to its extreme, the exact nature of the environment is to be taken as primary and theoretically significant.
-For example, the environment may be partly constructed by the participation of other agents (Bullock and Todd 1999).
-In other words, certain aspects of cognition can only be fully explained when viewed in the context of participation (Winograd and Flores 1986; Brooks 1999).
-It is important to note that this 'new orientation' is seen by many as opposing mainstream AI, or at least the branches of AI that claim to explain cognition.
+For example, the environment may be partly constructed by the participation of other agents (Bullock & Todd 1999).
+In other words, certain aspects of cognition can only be fully explained when viewed in the context of participation (Winograd & Flores 1986; Brooks 1999).
+It is important to note that this "new orientation" is seen by many as opposing mainstream AI, or at least the branches of AI that claim to explain cognition.

-Advocates of embodied cognitive science tell us that any explanation for a cognitive capacity must be tightly coupled with a precise understanding of the interaction between environment and cognitive agent.
+If, for a moment, we believe the advocates of embodied cognitive science, they are telling us that any explanation for a cognitive capacity must be tightly coupled with a precise understanding of the interaction between environment and cognitive agent.
 What impact does this discussion have on our questions about language universals?
 First, it provides a source of insights into investigating cognition through building computational models: a theory faces a different set of constraints when implemented as a computational model.
 Second, this discussion should lead us to consider that an analysis of cognitive processes without assuming the principle of detachment can be fruitful.
 In the context of language and communication, the work of Luc Steels is an example of this approach.
-Steels investigates the construction of perceptual distinctions and signal lexicons in visually grounded communicating robots (Steels 1997, 1998b).
-In this work, signals and the meanings associated with these signals emerge as a result of self-organization.
-This phenomenon can only be understood with respect to an environment constructed by the participation of others.
+Steels investigates the construction of perceptual distinctions and signal lexicons in visually grounded communicating robots (Steels 1997; Steels 1998).
+In this work, signals and the meanings associated with these signals emerge as a result of self-organisation.
+This phenomena can only be understood with respect to an environment constructed by the participation of others.

-13.2.4 The evolutionary explanation
+2.1.2 The evolutionary explanation

 Only humans have language.
-The communication systems used by animals do not even approach the sophistication of human language, so the evolution of language must concern the evolution of humans over the past five million years, since our last common ancestor with a non-linguistic species (Jones, Martin, and Pilbeam 1992).
+The communication systems used by animals do not even approach the sophistication of human language, so the evolution of language must concern the evolution of humans over the past 5 million years, since our last common ancestor with a non-linguistic species, Australopithecus (Jones et al. 1992).
 Consequently, examining fossil evidence offers a source of insights into the evolution of language in humans.
-For example, we can analyse the evolution of the vocal tract, or examine skulls and trace a path through the skeletal evolution of hominids, but the kind of conclusions we can draw from such evidence can only go so far (Lieberman 1984; Wilkins and Wakefield 1995).
+For example, we can analyse the evolution of the vocal tract, or examine skulls and trace a path through the skeletal evolution of hominids, but the kind of conclusions we can draw from such evidence can only go so far (Lieberman 1984; Wilkins & Wakefield 1995).